For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 It's so good to talk to you.

-I'm reading the Greenspan book, and I do find it to be really politically balanced, and uh, he's pretty involved in it with and very seems to be giving details, and I was thinking there cannot be a definitive definitive book of our time without you in it, and sure enough, page 158.
+I'm reading the Greenspan book, and I do find it to be really politically balanced, and he's pretty involved in it with very seems to be giving details.

-He talks about the fact that that when uh Clinton wanted to put money into Mexico to bail him out, that I think Gingrich uh in the 94 Congress, uh well, Gingrich wanted the 94 Congress to uh approve this.
+And sure enough, page 158, he talks about the fact that when Clinton wanted to put money into Mexico to bail him out, that I think Gingrich in the 94 Congress, well, Gingrich wanted the 94 Congress to approve this.

-So he called Greenspan, according to his story here, and asked him if he would call you.
+So he called Greenspan, according to his story here, and asked him if he would call you because he said some of the freshman congressmen actually are calling themselves the Diddlehead caucus.

 This surprised me.